percona/psmdb-docs/docs/install/source.md

 2. Build source packages.
 These packages include the source code and patches and are used to build binary packages.

-    Note that to build source packages you still have to use the oldest supported operating system: Centos 7 for RPMs and Ubuntu 18.04 (Bionic Beaver) for DEB packages.
+    Note that to build source packages you still have to use the oldest supported operating system: CentOS 7 for RPMs and Ubuntu 18.04 (Bionic Beaver) for DEB packages.

     === "Basic build"